muratk5n/thirdwave/en/README.md

 ---

+After the fall of the Berlin Wall this was the state the Dems were in;
+lost in the woods, with a major chip on their shoulder, in a "copy Reps or die" attitude.
+If Reps deregulate, you do too.
+If they are for NAFTA, so are you.
+With so much agreement politics was reduced to arguing over blowjobs, climate, guns; there was nothing else to argue about.

+---

 "The ..
 Act was supposed to open the market to more and new radio station ownership; instead, it created an opportunity for a media monopoly"